Alberta Record

 What changed

-• Establishes 26 departments of the Government of Alberta, including new or reconfigured departments such as 'Hospital and Surgical Health Services' and 'Primary and Preventative Health Services'.
+• Establishes 26 departments of the Government of Alberta, including new or reconfigured departments such as 'Hospital and Surgical Health Services' and 'Primary and Preventative Health Services', and designates the Minister responsible for each.

-• Rescinds Order in Council 156/2023, thereby replacing the previous departmental structure and ministerial designations.
+• Rescinds Order in Council 156/2023, replacing the previous departmental structure and ministerial designations.

-• Transfers responsibility for internal communications, previously under Treasury Board and Finance, to the President of Executive Council.
+• Transfers responsibility for internal communications from Treasury Board and Finance to the President of Executive Council.

 Why it matters

-• Reconfigures the administrative framework of the provincial government, potentially altering lines of authority and accountability within the public service.
+• Reconfigures the administrative framework of the provincial government, potentially altering lines of authority, accountability, and resource allocation across ministries.

 • Centralizes internal communications under the President of Executive Council, which may enhance coordination or direct oversight from the Premier's office.